nighthawk9077/growbox-supervisor-system/README.md

             during high humidity based on the enable flag
     - added code to update atom led on Blynk app to indicate whether the humidifier or dehumidifier is being used

+- Date: 20-02-04 Version V20-02-04
+    - updated humidifier/dehumidifier control code
+        - added a constant to define @ what RH% the humidifier is enabled/turned on
+        - added a constant to define @ what RH% the de-humidifier is enabled/turned on
+        - selects appropriate RH% constant based on if humidifier or de-humidifer is being controlled
 ___________________________________________________________________________________________

 ### This is my design of a GROWbox Supervisor System (GROWSS).
 The GROWSS system monitors temp, humidty, &soil moisture for 2 potted plants inside a grow box or tent.
 It also controls the lights, exhaust fan, & hudidifier.
 An LCD display shows the monitored values.